Stay up to date

 Regular third-party checks

 It is important to identify gaps in the security controls regularly.
 This ensures all blind spots are checked and corrected to avoid any unnecessary attack surface.
-Security assessments such as cloud penetration testing or SaaS penetration testing assessments should be undertaken regularly.
-At the least, an annual assessment or upon significant changes whichever first, security validation exercises should be considered to discover weaknesses in your own cloud systems and network infrastructure.
+Cloud security assessments such as cloud penetration testing, AWS security testing, Azure testing or SaaS security assessments should be undertaken regularly.
+At the least, an annual assessment or upon major changes, security validation exercises should be considered to discover weaknesses in your cloud infrastructure.

 Secure hardening practices

 Ensure technical security baselines are in place and secure hardening ensures security controls before any assets are released in the production environment.
+At the very least, an organisation can start with a CIS benchmark, secure build configuration review or compliance guides to ensure cloud security baselining is in place.
 This adds to the organisation’s proactive approach from the early days and ensures a multi-layered data security approach.

-Encryption is more than a certificate to encrypt data used on your website.
-It also involves ensuring that data at rest and in transit are secure.
+Encryption is more than a certificate on your website.
+It also involves making sure that data at rest and in transit are secure.
 This can be difficult due to the lack of resources or developers trying to reinvent the wheel.
-Therefore, for your assets in cloud environments, ensuring encryption secure configuration checklists and standards before production builds is important.
+Therefore, it is important to ensure encryption secure configuration checklists and standards before production builds.

 Multi-factor authentication